CantusCN-2

 LoopWhen on, the passage repeats; when off, it plays once and stops.

-M H B PQuick mutes for the melody, harmony, bass, or pulse (the drums).
-A struck-through letter is muted.
-The same mutes live in the mixer.
+M H B D PQuick mutes for melody, harmony, bass, drums, and process.
+A struck-through letter is muted, and the same mutes live in the mixer.
+Hovering one shows the MIDI channel that part feeds.

-MixOpens the mixer: a volume fader, mute, and solo for each of the four parts.
+MixOpens the mixer: a live level meter, a volume fader, a pan control, mute, and solo for each of the five parts, with the live MIDI channel shown beside each name.
 Faders move the level live as you drag (0 to 150 percent, 100 is unity).
+The pan slider places each part across the stereo field, reading C at center and L or R as you move it.
 Solo isolates one or more parts; mute always wins over solo.
-Reset levels returns every fader to 100 percent and clears solo.
+Reset levels returns every fader to 100 percent, recenters every pan, and clears mute and solo.
 The mix carries across regeneration and is baked into the WAV export.

 outPlay through the built-in synth, or send live notes to a MIDI instrument or DAW.
 Choosing a device asks the browser for MIDI access; the internal synth steps aside while you feed a device.

-WAV / MIDIRender the passage to an audio file, or export a five-track MIDI file (conductor, harmony, bass, melody, pulse).
+WAV / MIDIRender the passage to an audio file, or export a multi-track MIDI file: a conductor track plus melody, harmony, bass, drums, and process (when present).

 Save / LoadSave the whole project to a file and load it back later.